|

 Andrew Natsios, US Agency for International Development Administrator made the startling admission answering questions posed by journalists at press conference organized to update media on the progress maid by the US authorities in reconstructing the badly affected areas during the six months following the tsunami.

-'Any earthquake that takes place of any magnitude in the world, our National Geographic Survey can tell you where it took place and the amount - the level of the earthquake fairly quickly,' Natsios said.
-'And that's what they use -- there is an early warning system for tsunamis in the U.S. along our coast.'"
-[Full Story]
+‘Any earthquake that takes place of any magnitude in the world, our National Geographic Survey can tell you where it took place and the amount – the level of the earthquake fairly quickly,’ Natsios said.
+‘And that’s what they use — there is an early warning system for tsunamis in the U.S. along our coast.’“

 San Francisco Chronicle, USA - June 13, 2005